Archive for May, 2010

 may27_3billpipe

 And then as we turned north, into the Tehachapi Mtns. a wonderful thing happened.
 The clouds began to lift, break up, and float away.
-And so we wound our way up and up into those amazing mountains, all the way to Gamble Canyon, where we managed to make a “hunker down” camp in a very strong, cold wind.
-The clouds were reassembling and looked a bit ominous, so we battled to put up the tarp, using rocks instead of stakes, since we were on soft sand.
-Bill went straight to bed and just collapsed.
-I prayed.
+And so we wound our way up and up into those amazing mountains.
+Along the way we met a ranch hand in a pickup truck and talked to him a bit.
+He was impressed by all the hikers and said he’d like to do the PCT himself!

 Walk to Lórien: Walking Southwest in low mountains